 Ivry Prozdor is a community of serious learning, in which both the classics of the tradition (Bible, Talmud, Codes, and Kabbalah) and the problems of modernity are examined with equal ferver.
 Most Ivry Prozdor students begin their studies in the eighth or ninth grades; however, students are welcome to join at any time during their high school years.
 Students can choose to have their Ivry Prozdor transcripts sent to the colleges to which they apply along with a letter of recommendation.

-The academic program allows students to study traditional texts, consider philosophical issues, and develop fluency in Hebrew.
+The academic program allows students to study traditional texts, consider philosophical issues, and develop fluency in Modern Hebrew.
 At each grade level, students participate in interdisciplinary seminars and classes in Bible, rabbinics, and Jewish history.
-Students have the option of enrolling in intensive Hebrew courses and a Beit Midrash program, in addition to a full menu of elective courses.
+Students have the option of enrolling in intensive Hebrew courses and the Beit Midrash program, in addition to a full menu of elective courses.

 Faculty members at Ivry Prozdor engage students in moral and ethical issues, helping them draw relevance and meaning from Jewish tradition, and model a compelling, Jewishly engaged life.
 This training is intended to strengthen students' understanding, appreciation, and love for Judaism in all of its facets as they begin to assume the responsibilities of adulthood.